 Awards are given as a contribution towards the cost of recording interviews for oral history projects.
 This may include training, travel and other expenses, such as having relevant photographs copied.
 The purchase of good quality audio and/or video recording equipment may also be supported if the application includes a quote from a retailer.

-A committee of historians meets to decide who will receive New Zealand Oral History Awards.
-Preference will be given to oral historians with proven experience of successfully completing oral history projects or who have completed training in oral history.
-Other criteria are as follows:
+- Awards may be made to individuals or groups with a community-led project.
+Preference will be given to people with proven experience of successfully completing oral history projects or who have completed training in oral history or have experience in oral traditions.

 - Assistance is not available for projects that are eligible for funding from tertiary institutions, nor for university theses.

-· If you have already received a grant from this fund, you will not be eligible to apply for further funding until you have completed the previous project within the terms agreed.
+- If you have already received a grant from this fund, you will not be eligible to apply for further funding until you have completed the previous project within the terms agreed.

 Conditions for successful applicants

-· You are expected to complete the project within twelve months of receiving the Award.
+- You are expected to complete the project within twelve months of receiving the Award.
 Please consider this condition carefully before applying for an Award.

-· You will be required to provide regular progress reports until the project is completed.
+- You will be required to provide regular progress reports until the project is completed.

-Awards are paid in two tranches:
+Awards are paid in two parts:

 - Half the amount granted is paid at the time of the announcement of the successful applicants.
 The second half of the Award is paid on completion and delivery of the project – including all required documentation – within twelve months from the announcement of the successful applicants.

-· If the project is not completed within twelve months, and prior approval has not been granted for an extension, the remainder of the grant will be forfeited.
+- If the project is not completed within twelve months, and prior approval has not been granted for an extension, the remainder of the grant will be forfeited.

-· If after twelve months the project has been partially completed, a portion of the second payment may be made.
+- If after twelve months the project has been partially completed, a portion of the second payment may be made.

 - The Awards are not intended to cover full-time salaries for the period of the project.
-However a standard fee per interview will be considered at a rate dependent on the experience of the oral historian/s.
+However, a standard fee per interview will be considered at a rate dependent on the experience of the oral historian/s.